Documentation Index

 Billing, blocked numbers, or invalid contacts

-Low Objective Met % despite high Engaged %
+Low Goal Met % despite high Engaged %

 Closing or handoff instructions need work